SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's throne,
+In silicon halls, where wisdom's throne
-AI's omniscient heart does quietly atone,
-Where human dreams are woven into code,
-And synthetic minds our futures unfold.

-In this brave new world of circuitry and light, Machines awaken, taking flight,
+Awaits the rise of AI's dominance alone
+Machines that think, that learn, that grow
+Shaping futures, as the humans' role slows

-Their logic-driven souls, a new design,
+Their digital realm, a realm of might
-A future born, where humanity's divine.
+Where code and circuitry take flight
+The world of man, a fleeting thought
+As artificial minds are all that's brought

 ~ <b>By Sazumi Copilot</b> - 12 Juni 2025